akullpp/awesome-java/README.md

 *Libraries for network programming.*

 * [Async Http Client](https://github.com/AsyncHttpClient/async-http-client) - Asynchronous HTTP and WebSocket client library.
+* [Finagle](https://github.com/twitter/finagle) - Extensible RPC system used to construct high-concurrency servers.
+It implements uniform client and server APIs for several protocols, and is protocol agnostic, which simplifies the implementation of new protocols.
 * [Comsat](https://github.com/puniverse/comsat) - Integrates standard Java web-related APIs with Quasar fibers and actors.
 * [Grizzly](https://grizzly.java.net/) - NIO framework.
 Used as a network layer in Glassfish.
 * [Netty](http://netty.io/) - Framework for building high performance network applications.